dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

 [Input: `recipes/interfaces/pyapi/qdepextpot/`]

-This section deals with the capability of the interface to run calculations with a population dependent external potential.
-Since in general only the user knows how to calculate it, callback functions can be defined, which will be executed at runtime.
+This section deals with the capability of the interface to run calculations with a population dependent external potential, i.e. arrising in cases like polarizable surroundings where the applied field responds to the state of the QM calculation.
+Since in general only the user knows how to calculate this type of potential, callback functions can be defined which will then be executed at runtime.

 The DFTB+ object provides a method ``register_ext_pot_generator()`` that takes care of the registration of the callback functions.
 As the first positional argument of this method, an arbitrary pointer can be specified.
 DFTB+ will pass back this pointer unaltered when calling the registered functions.
 You can typically use it to pass a pointer to the data or a Python object (class) which contains the necessary data for the potential calculation.
 If your data is in the global space and you do not need it, pass None (or equivalent).
-The second and third positional argument has to be the function that provides the external potential and its gradients.
+The second and third positional arguments have to be the function that provides the external potential and its gradients.

 Furthermore, the auxiliary class ``PotentialCalculator`` is defined to perform